Talkala logo

 How the SMS inbox is billed

-Launch scope is plain-text SMS only.
+The inbox supports plain-text SMS only.
 If someone sends an MMS with photos, videos, audio, contact cards, or other file attachments, that message does not become an inbox thread.

-• Receive-only inbox: no outbound browser texting at launch.
+• Receive-only inbox: no outbound browser texting.

 • Text-only inbox: plain SMS can appear, but MMS with media does not.